DeBrosDAO/anyone-proxy-list/README.md

 - **Updates**: This list will be regularly updated with new contributions and to remove outdated or non-functional proxies.
 - **Contributions**: Anyone can contribute by adding new proxies or updating existing ones:
   - **To contribute**: Fork this repository, add your proxy to the `anonproxies.json` file, and submit a pull request.
-  - **For reporting issues**: If you find any proxy that doesn't work or needs updating, please open an issue on this GitHub repository.
+  - **For reporting issues**: If you find any proxy that doesn't work or needs updating, please open an issue on this repository.

 ### Disclaimer